slbucur/python_course/PITCHME.md

 - simple, easy to use language
  - doesn't get in your way
-- vast (huge) amount of good quality packages
+- huge amount of open source libraries
+ - database access, web frameworks, data science tools, etc.
  - no need to reinvent the wheel
 - ease of installation
  - available by default on most Linux Distros